Q: Do I need to have certain skills before I arrive?

 Q: Is airport pick up and drop off included in the program or do I have to arrange that myself?

 A: The FSD staff team will pick you up from the local airport and transport you to the location of the orientation.
 They will also arrange your drop-off at the end of your program.
 Note that these are normally arranged as group transportation so you should talk with a member of the staff team to determine the timeframe you should plan to arrive and depart.

 Q: Where does orientation take place?

-A: Orientation typically takes place in a hotel or guest house before transporting you to your host family.
+A: Orientation typically takes place in a hotel or guesthouse before transporting you to your host family.
 The time spent in the guesthouse varies depending on the length of stay in your program.
-Shorter programs often involve a day or two at a hotel so that you can spend the majority of your time in the community, while longer programs often include up to a week at a hotel to ensure you intensive training that sets you up for successful immersion into the culture.
+Shorter programs often involve a day or two at a hotel so that you can spend the majority of your time in the community, while longer programs often include up to a week at a hotel to ensure the intensive training that sets you up for successful immersion into the culture.

 Q: What do host families provide for FSD participants?